matomo-org/developer-documentation/docs/distributing-your-plugin.md

 ![](/img/marketplace-plugin.png)

-The contents of the tabs are determined by the headings in your `README.md` file.
-See this [README.md](https://raw.github.com/tsteur/piwik-livetab-plugin/master/README.md) for an example.
+The contents of the tabs are determined by the description section in the `README.md` file, the `CHANGELOG.md`, `docs/index.md` and `docs/faq.md` file.
+See this [plugin](https://github.com/tsteur/piwik-livetab-plugin) for an example.

-You can [customize](#prepare-your-plugin) the contents of those tabs by adding the following sections to your `README.md`:

-- Description
-- FAQ
-- Changelog